UT Tyler College of Engineering

 The National Society of Professional Engineers is currently accepting applications for several scholarships, available to engineering undergrads and graduate students.
 The scholarships include:

 - NSPE Auxiliaries Legacy Scholarship - Awarded to a female student enrolled in an ABET/EAC accredited engineering program who is a rising junior or senior.
 Amount varies ($2000 and up).
+(The civil engineering, electrical engineering and mechanical engineering programs are accredited by the Engineering Accreditation Commission of ABET.)

 - Professional Engineers in Industry (PEI) Scholarship Applicants must be sponsored by a NSPE/PEI member.
 Students who are children, dependents or relatives of NSPE members are given preference in the scholarship selection process.
 Students must have completed a minimum of two semesters or three quarters of undergraduate engineering studies (or be enrolled in graduate study) in a program accredited by the Accreditation Board for Engineering and Technology. $2500 for one year.